Funding deadline looms as GOP demands and Democratic absences slow effort to lock in vote - KTVZ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Manu Raju, Lauren Fox and Morgan Rimmer contributed to this report.
+CNN’s Manu Raju, Lauren Fox, Betsy Klein and Morgan Rimmer contributed to this report.

 Comments